Rolands-Laucis/Pauca/readme.md

 # General purpose source-to-source (s2s) programming language transpiler tool/framework - "Marble".

 ## What is Marble?
 Marble is a pseudo code language syntax for writing transpilers for other languages (or plain text in general).
-It does not execute the code, it merely translates from 1 programming language source code to another, via easily definable syntax patterns in the source code text file.
-These patterns are mapped to corresponding syntax in the output target language syntax.
-The mapping is manual - using Marble and your knowledge of the languages.
+It does not execute the code, it merely translates from 1 plain text to another, via easily definable text patterns in the text file.
+These patterns are mapped to corresponding text with arguments and conditions.
+The mapping is manual - using Marble and your knowledge of the source texts.
 Marble of course also has its own syntax for enabling you to do things.
 Lets take a quick look.

-### So how do you define anything in Marble?
-What tells Marble to search for syntax?
+### Brief intro.
+What and how does Marble do?

 Using square brackets to define tags similarly to html and xml.
 The inside of square bracket says what type of tag it is - its functionality in the Marble syntax.
 So Marble takes a reductionist approach to patterns, by letting you build up a whole pattern by individual primitive pieces.
 This is easier and more readable than using regex.